-- have conducted separate EDI Commerce Messages projects to identify, through pilot projects, the processes and preparation required to enable business involved in international trade, transport and customs to trial and use harmonized EDIFACT messages in the trading chain between organizations in APEC economies.
+New laws should not be introduced if existing laws can apply.
+As directed by Ministers, the APEC Secretariat is compiling a list of e- commerce hub and network service providers available in the economies.
+Transport WG (TPT) held an E-commerce Seminar in April 1999 in Santiago, focusing on practical applications for transport and trade. hold further E- commerce Awareness Seminars in 1999 in Singapore, Thailand and Vietnam.
+The SCCP project will be completed by December 1999.
+Laws and regulation should not commit business to specific technology and standards.
+Policies and regulation should be compatible with existing multilateral agreements, such as in the WTO and ITU. • Transport WG and SCCP have conducted separate EDI Commerce Messages projects to identify, through pilot projects, the processes and preparation required to enable business involved in international trade, transport and customs to trial and use harmonized EDIFACT messages in the trading chain between organizations in APEC economies. • Governments should deregulate the telecommunications sector, promote technical standards to ensure inter-operability, ensure that regulation is transparent and flexible, and involve financial institutions in resolving payment and credit documentation issues. • APEC Ministers responsible for Telecommunications and Information Industries adopted a Framework for Action on Electronic Commerce consistent with these points in June 1998 and directed TELWG to implement.
+Governments should lead by example by maximizing use of e- commerce in, for example, government procurement.
+TEL WG participated in an OECD-business workshop on Electronic Authentication in June 1999

-- APEC Ministers

-responsible for

-Telecommunications and

-Information Industries

-adopted a Framework for

-Action on Electronic

-Commerce consistent with

-these points in June 1998

-and directed TELWG to

-implement.

-- TEL WG participated in an OECD-business workshop on Electronic Authentication in June 1999